plavjanik/naucse.python.cz/lessons/advanced-en/asteroids/index.md

 The project is quite complex.
 It is using few things that were not covered by the course yet.
 I know that you will be able to look them up.

-One last thing: since we are not beginners, we will write code in Czech as the best programmers do :-)

 > [note]
 > If you go through the project alone, it is possible that you
 > will be stuck at some problem.